SAP/go-ase/README.md

 one of two forms or through a configuration struct passed to a connector.

-All of these support additional properties which can tweak the connection, configuration options in Client-Library or the drivers themselves.
+All of these support additional properties which can tweak the connection or the drivers themselves.

 ### Data Source Names